HarshadPanhale7/SQL-Data-Warehouse-EDA-Advanced-Analytic/README.md

 - **Customer segmentation** – approximately X% VIP, Y% Regular, Z% New (script 10).
 - **Product performance** – high‑performers (>50k sales) dominate 60% of revenue (script 13).

-*These are examples – replace with your actual findings after running the scripts.*

 ---